mccoyst/topad/README.md

-Topad pastes its standard input to itsapad.appspot.com and prints the URL on standard output.
+Topad pastes its standard input to pad.mccoy.space (see https://github.com/mccoyst/itsapad) and prints the URL on standard output.

 For example:

 	echo Hello | topad

-will paste "Hello" to itsapad.appspot.com and print out the URL of the paste.
+will paste "Hello" to pad.mccoy.space and print out the URL of the paste.